SIDDHARTH107/ECommerce-Data-Processing-and-Analytics-using-Medallion-architecture-on-Azure-Cloud/README.md

 The result is that my olistdata container now appears as a simple folder inside Databricks at the path /mnt/olistdata.
 Anyone can now read and write files to our storage as if it were a local directory.

+5. Why do Synapse deployments fail?

+Think of a Synapse workspace like opening a new mall.
+We’re not just creating the mall—we also need parking (SQL server), security (managed identity/permissions), roads (networking), and a storage warehouse (Data Lake).
+If any of those can’t be created in the location you selected, the entire “open the mall” action fails.

+One reason for this can be:

+Region blocks / capacity limits (my exact error)

+Message: SqlServerRegionDoesNotAllowProvisioning … Location 'eastus' is not accepting creation of new … SQL Database servers…

+What it means: In that region (e.g., East US), my subscription isn’t allowed to create new Azure SQL Server resources right now—often due to capacity or subscription-type limits (e.g., Free Trial/Azure for Students).

+Real example: We pick East US for Synapse, but Synapse needs to spin up a SQL server there; the region says “no new SQL servers allowed,” so deployment fails.

+Instead we can pick another region (e.g., East US 2, Central US, West US 2) to solve this, which is what happened in my case.

 Dataset Link: https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce